ComScore

 • Time Commitment: 7 hours and 15 minutes

 The answer to your dinnertime prayers?
-Spicy, nourishing burrito bowls, starring succulent pork shoulder, portioned out for the entire work week.
-You can thank us later.
+Spicy, nourishing burrito bowls.
+These feature succulent pork shoulder and can be portioned out for the entire work week (meaning your meal prep will be taken care of).
+Take a bite and thank me later.

 26. 15-Minute Lemony Broccolini Pasta